-I’m an Objectivist.
-At least, I try to be.
+I’m a student of philosophy.
+That’s pretty easy within the confines of a university, but I try to apply it throughout.
 This means that I try to apply my reason to events, people and other phenomena I encounter.
 When something doesn’t sit right with me, I try to take the time to understand why.
-As Ayn Rand said, when one asks “why do you believe x?” of some people’s positions and beliefs, they cannot give you a rational answer, because they themselves have not thought the whole thing through.
-As a student of philosophy, I’m lucky to be able to ask “why?” more often than most, and so far it has stood me in good stead.
+As a student of philosophy, I’m lucky to be able to ask “why?” more often than most, and so far that endeavor has been to my benefit.

 A rather fluffy intro, so let me give you some meat to go with that salad.
 My dad tried everything to get me to participate in every single sport at school, from cricket to rugby to athletics to hockey to swimming… you get the idea, right?
 I enjoyed athletics and rugby, and cricket until high-school, but it was always more of a chore than a pleasure – I never really played for the love of any particular sport.
 I tried to stay involved in athletics when I got to university, but it’s not very big there and I had shin splints on and off for about 4, 5 years.
 The crucial point regarding my non-participation was the fact that I’d never decided to do it, for myself.
 I know a lot of great sportspeople, and those who just do it casually, who do it for family members, partners or someone else, but regardless of whom or what the object might be, the person doing the sport decided for him- or herself that s/he wants to do it.
 One does these things for selfish reasons, and by selfish I mean you find things you identify with, things which represent what you value, and then you decide how best to achieve or honor it.